ananditasinghh/kristoff_frosty_ride/README.md

 To enhance the realism of snowboarding, the Surface Effector 2D is implemented to govern the mechanics of Kristoff's body during the gameplay.
 The AddTorque() function is utilised when the player jumps from one cliff to another, creating a natural rotation effect in mid-air.

+Namespace And Management - used classes and methods from SceneManagement namespace, although because this is one player game so it won't be difficult to accommodate  and manage.
+But Namespace And Management is important for games where there are two or more players.

 The Invoke() function manages the timing after a hit, ensuring the game flows smoothly without abrupt interruptions.
+The arguement of how long the delay is to be passed in Invoke()

 AngularDrag() plays a crucial role in maintaining player control by slowing down Kristoff's rotation, allowing for precise movements during critical moments.